memecoder12345678/Zerionyx/README.md

 Let’s make Zerionyx better, together 💚

 ---
+## Support Zerionyx 💸

+If you find this project useful and want to support its development, you can donate via Bitcoin:

+**Bitcoin Address:** `bc1qft6dt6wz7kpd2dkpc5r2g4p60jsm649l6u9k4j`

+Thank you for your support! 💚
+---
 ## Acknowledgments

 Thanks to the open-source makers and template authors (Owne Readme, Jeff Nyman) for README inspiration ([github.com][2], [en.wikipedia.org][1], [makeareadme.com][3]).